Is Lance from Pokémon Supposed to Be So Sadistic?

 Anyway, idioms like this tail one are actually an amazing treasure trove of insight and funny misinterpretations!
 I’d love to compile a list of mishandled idioms in game translation someday, so if anyone reading this has any examples, let me know in the comments or on Twitter!

-If you found this article interesting or helpful and know any other fans of Pokemon, let them know about this article.
-Thanks!
+If you liked this post and know any other fans of Pokemon, let 'em know about this article.
+Sharing articles is super-helpful and keeps Legends of Localization running!

 37 Comments